uDALES/u-dales/README.md

 ## Installation

-If you are new to uDALES or need to set up experiments, please see our [getting started guide](https://udales.github.io/u-dales/0YiO263pFxExSdkMvWfId3qkVUSF4dREFnwM1jQD9y1KvzeAVAWzGykQemUrkJCM/html/udales-getting-started).
+If you are new to uDALES or need to set up your own experiments, please see our [getting started guide](https://udales.github.io/u-dales/0YiO263pFxExSdkMvWfId3qkVUSF4dREFnwM1jQD9y1KvzeAVAWzGykQemUrkJCM/html/udales-getting-started).
 If you are looking to develop the code instead, you can install uDALES on Linux, macOS, and WSL with the following commands:

 ``` sh
 mkdir -p build/release